 Avoiding tight shoes and cutting toenails so they keep a straight, square shaped front edge will help prevent ingrown toenails.
 People who get ingrown toenails often make things worse by trying to cut the nail free.
 That makes it more painful and leads to infections.

-Causes and Symptoms of ingrown toenail
+Causes of ingrown toenail

-An ingrown toenail is painful and looks deformed.
 The pain disappears when the foot is rested, but it resumes when the person walks and the shoe presses down on the toe.
 Initially the area around the nail becomes slightly red and swollen, and in time it may become infected.
 Infection leads to increased swelling and a possible discharge of pus, so that the area becomes painful and sticky.

-Staging of ingrown toenail
+Staging of ingrowing toenail

 For the ease of understanding, labeling and treatment planning, Heifitz classified the ingrown toenail into 3 stages: